Ankr-network/coqchain/README.md

 this chain fork from `go-ethereum` and support some advanced features.

+## Status

+it still work in progress, coming soon.

 ## Features:

 - [x] supply 0 gas fee contract, it is convenient for enterprise applications